thunderbird/pungwedb/README.md

 Java language driver, used as a reference implementation for other drivers.

 ###Help
-If any decent UK java developers come across this and fancy helping with development on this database; drop me a line!
+If any decent UK java developers come across this and fancy helping with development; drop me a line!